AdaCore/why3/doc/technical.rst

 .. why3:transform:: case

-   Split a goal into two subgoal, using the *excluded middle* on a given formula.
+   Split a goal into two subgoals, using the *excluded middle* on a given formula.
 On the task :math:`\Gamma \vdash G`, the transformation ``case f`` produces two tasks: :math:`\Gamma, h: f \vdash G` and :math:`\Gamma, h: \neg f \vdash G`.